-The power trim allows the operator to raise and lower the stern drive unit while underway to provide the ideal boat angle (in relation to water surface) for a given load and water condition (Fig. 2.12.2).
+The power trim allows the operator to raise and lower the stern drive unit while underway to provide the ideal boat angle (in relation to the water surface) for a given load and water condition.

 Trimming UP rotates the stern drive and propeller away from the transom.
 Trimming DOWN rotates the stern drive and propeller closer to the transom.